jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 to be captured by a parser.
 They allow parsers to match or fail depending on the ensuing text.

-A negative lookahead expresseion can also serve to encode the meaning of "without" if placed in front of another expression.
+A negative lookahead expression can also serve to encode the meaning of "without" if placed in front of another expression.
 Let's rewrite our grammar of a definitions-DSL so as to exclude certain bad words::